canonical/opensearch-operator/docs/how-to/upgrade.md

 ### Remove lock

-If the replacement unit appears stuck displaying the status message `Requesting lock on operation: start`, check if the departed unit still hold the lock:
+If the departed unit still holds the node lock, the replacement unit added in the next step would hang forever on `Requesting lock on operation: start`.
+Check whether the lock document is still present:

 ```text
 GET /.charm_node_lock/_doc/0